 - wheelchair access

-- Documentation should be no more than two years old and must be issued by a licensed or certified public-sector professional who is qualified to evaluate the examinee's disability.
+- Documentation must be issued by a licensed or certified professional, qualified to evaluate the examinee's disability.

 - All documentation in a language other than English must be translated into English.

-- The translation should be certified by an authorized professional or authority such as a lawyer of the Hellenic Ministry of Foreign Affairs Translation Service.
+- The translation should be certified by an authorized professional or authority (lawyer, the Hellenic Ministry of Foreign Affairs Translation Service etc.) Upon request, the Hellenic American Union Center for Examinations and Certifications can provide assistance on the matter.
+Administrative fees apply.

-- Either the original certified translation or a certified copy of the original certified translation can be submitted.
+- Either the original certified translation or its certified copy can be submitted.

 Submission of Requests